 - Complex rights and permissions are currently relatively ignored from an on-chain perspective, with resolution occuring offchain (if at all).
 There has been a push towards CC0 as a proposed solution for the arts in Web3, however, it's likely that a more nuanced solution is required for wider adoption.

-The current state of art constrains developers that are seeking to build experiences on top of these new primatives:
+The current state of art constrains developers that are seeking to build experiences within this emerging ecosystem.

 neume is solving these challenges through social scalability by facilitating an implementation process that seeds and builds the momentum of decentralised contribution.

-We believe that neume will be part of the solution to unlock the next phase of growth of the Web3 Music industry by providing open infrastructure that brings scale benefits to experimentation.
+We believe that neume will unlock the next phase of growth of the Web3 Music industry through open infrastructure that brings scale benefits to experimentation.

 neume is an open source project supported by HIFI Labs